LoyolaChicagoBooks/introcs-csharp/rst/funcsummary.rst

 ----------------

 #.
 There may be a declaration prefaced by the word ``static`` that appears
-    inside a class and outside of any function definition in the class.
+    *inside* a class and *outside* of any function definition in the class.
-    Static variable are visible within the functions of the class, and may be used by the functions.  [:ref:`Static-Variables`]
+    Static variables are visible within each function of the class, and may be used by the functions.  [:ref:`Static-Variables`]

 #.
 A common use of a static variable is to give a name to a constant